deis/charts/README.md

 Hacking on Deis v2 is a bit rough right now--please help us fix the bugs and improve the installation process.

-First add this Chart repo to Helm to install the "deis" chart:
+First, add this Chart repo to Helm to install the "deis" chart:

 ```console
 $ helm repo add deis https://github.com/deis/charts